WiktorM413/meeting-scheduling-platform/README.md

 # Meeting Scheduling Platform

-A web application for scheduling and managing meetings with other users.
-You can find people on the platform, view their profiles, and arrange a meeting by choosing a topic, location, date, and time.
+A web application that allows users to find other people on the platform and arrange meetings with them.
+Users can browse profiles, choose a meeting topic, set a location, and pick a date and time.

+The project was built with a React frontend and a CodeIgniter 4 backend.
+It was developed locally using XAMPP for running the server and MySQL database.

 ## Features

-* Create and schedule meetings
+* Create and manage meetings
-* View upcoming and previous meetings
+* View upcoming and past meetings
-* Browse other users' profiles
-* Search for users
+* Search for other users
+* View user profiles
-* Set a meeting topic, location, and time
+* Schedule meetings with a selected topic, location, date, and time

 ## Tech Stack

 * **Frontend:** React
 * **Backend:** CodeIgniter 4
+* **Database:** MySQL

-## Getting Started
+## Setup

 ### Requirements

-You will need the following installed:
+Before running the project, make sure you have:

-* Node.js / npm
+* Node.js and npm
 * PHP
 * Composer
+* MySQL
-* A local web server and MySQL database
+* A local server environment (XAMPP was used during development)

-The project was developed using XAMPP for the local server and database.

-### Installation
+### Installing dependencies

-Install the frontend dependencies:
+Install the frontend packages:

 ```bash
 cd frontend
 npm install
 ```

-Then install the backend dependencies:
+Install the backend packages:

 ```bash
 cd ../backend
 composer install
 ```

-### Database Configuration
+## Database Configuration

-An example environment file is included at:
+The backend includes an example environment configuration file:

 ```text
 backend/env_example
 ```

-The example is configured for a XAMPP setup.
-Copy or rename it as needed and change the values to match your local environment.
+Copy this file and update the database settings if needed.

 The default database name is: